Kenya

 Orientation

-A mandatory in-country group orientation will be provided by the U.S. Embassy's Public Diplomacy Section.
+A mandatory in-country group orientation will be provided by the U.S. Embassy's Public Diplomacy Section at the start of the grant period.

 Candidate Profile